TexasInstruments/AM26x-add-on-SDK/MCU_PLUS_SDK/AM26x-academy-labs/README.md

 2. Download and unzip/Clone the AM26x-add-on-SDK inside the *<mcu_plus_sdk_install_path>/examples* folder.

-3. Refer the Readme.md of the application you are interested in to know the steps to import and run the application.
+3. Refer the Readme file of the application you are interested in to know the steps to import and run the application.

 ---